GoodManWEN/easyrpc/README.md

 Quick view about advanced features:
 - You can register both synchronize and asynchronize functions ,they will all behave asynchronizely as service.
 - You can use prefork method to improve handling capacity.
-- When register you can use `maximum_flow` to control overall flow capability of each function registered.
+- When register you can use `maximum_flow:int` to control overall flow capability of each function registered.
 ```Python3
 # server.py
 from easyrpc import *